FixelAlgorithmsTeam/fixel/_posts/2019-12-26-fixel-contrastica-3-user-guide.md

 	The new engine gives the user the ability to push farther the sharpening level for *Halos Free* stunning results.
  *	HTML Based UI
 	New UI for optimized and intuitive workflow build around *Adobe Photoshop*'s HTML Panel technology.
-	Unlike classic Plug In's [Fixel EdgeHancer 3][98] can be used as a side panel with the image always available for peaking, zooming and panning.
+	Unlike classic Plug In's [Fixel Contrastica 3][98] can be used as a side panel with the image always available for peaking, zooming and panning.
-	The new UI also adds 3 user adjustable presets to allow user have more efficient workflow.
+	The new UI also adds *3 user adjustable presets* to allow user have more efficient workflow.

-This user guide present [Fixel EdgeHancer 3][98] to the user with simple guidelines on how to use properly to achieve optimal results.
+This user guide present [Fixel Contrastica 3][98] to the user with simple guidelines on how to use properly to achieve optimal results.

 {% include note.html content="The new UI Technology requires Adobe Photoshop CC 2017 and above.
-For CS6 compatibility the user should use [Fixel EdgeHancer 2][02]." %}
+For CS6 compatibility the user should use [Fixel Contrastica 2][02]." %}

 ## Installation
 The installation is automated using the Windows and macOS installers.